archsoft-br/dotnet_packages/README.md

-# Compilation of .NET Libraries
+# Compilation of the Most Popular and Useful .NET Packages
 https://www.nuget.org